-As our new digital magazine unfolds I have been picking up the pace in trying to cover all that is going on in our fantastically dynamic valley, and so I threw myself into the Après Ski Cocktail Classic Experience for a day, and had a blast tasting high marque spirits and artisanal craft cocktails and running into all the locals who were working the event, in one form or another.
+We have been picking up the pace in covering all that is going on in our fantastically dynamic valley, and we threw ourselves into the Après Ski Cocktail Classic Experience for a day, and had a blast tasting high marque spirits and artisanal craft cocktails and running into all the locals who were working the event, in one form or another.

 It all began after attending Hootie-Hoo’s second IFSA(International Freeskiers and Snowboarders Association) Colorado Junior Freeride comp that took place on Silverqueen, a .38 mile double black run with an 827 vertical drop.
 I know this will change as they search for bigger cliffs and more difficult terrain but at the moment these Big Mountain comps are exhilarating and I find them easier on the mama nerves over Big Air Slopestyle Comps.
 Nevertheless, the fact that it preceded the Après Ski Cocktail Classic turned out to be perfect timing for me to blow all thoughts of a work out to the wind and join in the party beginning at the “Top of the World” Hendrick’s hot gin punch pop-up station as well as the Apres Cabin Patron station at a local’s favorite picnic spot at Buckhorn.

-Not prepared for this event (I procured my pass mid-classic) I did not take the bus into town and so had to temper my experience (you know I’m all about the experience) and am sad that I was unable to introduce myself to all the liquor brand ambassadors and let them know that I am starting AspenRealLife Productions and will soon be offering the opportunity to expose their brands to my amazing audience (you).
+Not prepared for this event (I procured my pass mid-classic) I did not take the bus into town and so had to temper my experience (you know I’m all about the experience) and am sad that I was unable to introduce myself to ALL the liquor brand ambassadors.
 I’m also sad that I missed most of what in 2013 Fodor voted as the “Best Cocktail Festival in America.”
-Never fear, Aspen is catching on slowly but surely that I need to be on ALL the media lists.
+Next year will be different.

 Some of what I missed included; Seminars by award-winning mixologists and brand ambassadors, fireside chats, spirit-paired dinners, special on-mountain events and The Great Après Ski Pub Crawl.
 I also missed The Hendrick’s Gin Curling on the Silver Circle Ice Rink, Micro-Seminars, Pillars of Hennessy Cognac, Private room “Micros”, Stranahan’s at Casa Tua, “Wine VS Cocktails: A Multi-Course Dinner Showdown” and a Nordic Night at the Pine Creek Cookhouse (maybe next year I will test my endurance and try to go to everything).